golang/vscode-go/README.md

 **NOTE: If you are using modules, we recommend using the Go [language server](#language-server), which is explained below.**

+More advanced users may be interested in using different `GOPATH`s or Go versions per-project.
+You can learn about the different `GOPATH` manipulation options in the [`GOPATH` documentation](gopath.md).
+Take a look at the other [customization](#customization) options as well.

 ### Install the extension

 If you haven't already done so, install and open [Visual Studio Code](https://code.visualstudio.com).
 Navigate to the Extensions pane (Ctrl+Shift+X).
 Search for "Go" and install this extension (the publisher ID is "golang.Go").